 A well-known old Sufi story concerns the time that Khidr came to earth with the intention of teaching mankind the word by which all could be accomplished.

-As he was on his way into town . . . which the Sufis call the Land of Fools . . . he happened to meet three men . . . the three wisest men from the land of fools.
+As he was on his way into town (Sufis call human cities “The Land of Fools”), he happened to meet three older gentlemen, the three wisest men from the land of fools.
 They asked who he was.

 They replied, “Well, you are fortunate indeed, for we are the three wisest men in the land.
 Surely we are the ones who should hear it first.”